BeeChains/xn--t7h4959n/README.md

 # [Inner I Net Company/](https://shapereality.innerinetcompany.hns.to/)
 "Shape Reality"
 Our wish is healing for the World, both far and Wide through the Web.
-Silently calling attention, remembrance and the Will, To Be, The ESSENCE of "I" Found Within The LIGHT of BEING.
+Silently calling attention, remembrance and the Will, To Be The ESSENCE of "I", Found Within The LIGHT of BEING.

 - [HNS-DOMAINS/](https://home.hns-domains.hns.to/)